Either a Confidence Interval Covers, or It Doesn't (Or Does It?): A Model-Based View of Ex-Post Coverage Probability: 4 Discussion

-Along these lines, I suggest that this kind of forecast is, in essence, what Neyman's usage of the term "confidence'' was gesturing toward: a non-oracle observer's best guess as to how many intervals like the one we have constructed, or the ones we are about to construct, will succeed in covering the parameter.
-Separating our probabilistic views of confidence procedures in this way---into (i) design-level probabilities under $P_\theta$, (ii) degenerate conditionals under $P_\theta$ given the full data, and (iii) information-indexed predictive probabilities for the coverage indicator---would ease some of the tension in interpreting constructed intervals ex post, since we could then specify which view we are referring to when we talk about, for example, the ``probability'' that a single interval has covered the parameter.
-It would also complement, but not conflict with, views raised by authors who have extended the notion of confidence in other ways, for example, as an extended likelihood~\cite{schweder2002confidence}, or as the basis for CI-based distributional inference~\cite{xie2013confidence}, as well as those who have rebuilt Fisher's original notion of fiducial inference \cite{fisher1930inverse, fisher1935fiducial} with modern methods and philosophical sensibilities \cite{hannig2006fiducial, hannig2016generalized, seidenfeld1992ra}.
-The distinction between this perspective and those is that it treats confidence not as something that might help us learn about value of $\theta$ or its likely distribution, but rather as a predictive probability of the underlying coverage event itself, given that the data, model, and estimator are fixed.
-In other words, it is simply a model-based guess as to whether the current interval belongs to the subset of intervals the procedure can generate that cover the parameter, not a guess about where, numerically, the parameter actually lies.
+Along these lines, I suggest that this kind of predictive assessment is, in essence, what Neyman's usage of the term ``confidence'' was gesturing toward: a non-oracle observer's best guess as to how many intervals like the one we have constructed, or the ones we are about to construct, will succeed in capturing the parameter.
+Separating our probabilistic views of confidence procedures in this way---into (i) design-level probabilities under $P_\theta$, (ii) degenerate conditionals under $P_\theta$ given the full data, and (iii) information-indexed probability statements about the coverage indicator---would ease some of the tension in interpreting constructed intervals ex post, since we could then specify which view we are referring to when we talk about, for example, the ``probability'' that a single interval has covered the parameter.

-To show how such a framing might take shape mathematically, I explore this notion further in a separate paper.
+To explore this third perspective more fully, including a more explicit mathematical treatment, I take it up in a separate companion paper \cite{lee2026confidence}.